Guitar Picking Lesson for Beginners

 Listen to what you should get:

-While practicing over this riff polish the smooth transition between the two chords, the transition should take minimum time, and the chords be in sync with the beat.
+While practicing over this riff polish the smooth transition between the two chords.
+The transition should take the minimum amount of time, and the chords should be in sync with the beat.

 You can make this riff sound more interesting by adding the following part after its end: